williamxwood/sllmbot/README.md

 @YourBot hello

 # Ask a real question:
-@YourBot What are the top 5 companies?
+@YourBot What are the top 5 products by revenue?
 ```

 ---